Scope types includes:

 Using the Universal Serial Bus, USB for the means of connecting a scope to a PC makes absolute sense, although it is not the only method.

 It is possible for scopes using personal computers, PCs, to use a variety of methods to link to PCs.
-However in recent years USB has become standard on virtually all computers and as a result it does not require the use of an additional card like a Firewire card, etc to use one of these oscilloscopes.
+However in recent years USB has become standard on virtually all computers and as a result it does not require the use of an additional card like a Firewire card, etc to use one of these test instruments.

 Using USB means that it is possible to use a scope using the PC processing power on virtually any PC.

 The other advantage is that having a digital USB scope design enables the advantages and cost savings of quantity can be made.
-Fewer variants are required for different interfaces, and therefore it is possible to focus on optimising the design for USB.
+Fewer variants are required for different interfaces, and therefore it is possible to focus on optimising the test instrument design for USB.

 It is also interesting to note that many boxed digital oscilloscopes adopt exactly the same approach and have the same basic circuit blocks, the only real difference is that the USB scope uses an external PC or other computer for the control and display.